beneeng/neotest-gradle/README.md

 end, { desc = 'Debug nearest test' })
 ```

-The adapter will automatically:
+**How it works:**
-- Start Gradle with `--debug-jvm` flag
+- The adapter automatically starts Gradle with `--debug-jvm` flag in the background
-- Wait for the debugger to attach on port 5005
+- Built-in port polling waits up to 10 seconds for port 5005 to be ready
+- Once the port is available, DAP adapter attaches to the Gradle process
-- Run the selected test(s) with breakpoint support
+- Tests run with full debugging support (breakpoints, stepping, etc.)
+- Completely hands-free: just run the test and everything happens automatically

+**Technical details:**
+- The adapter uses a wrapper script that polls port 5005 every 100ms for up to 10 seconds
+- This ensures reliable DAP attachment even with slower Gradle startup times
+- The `projectRoot` configuration is included for kotlin-debug-adapter to properly resolve source files
+- Exit codes are properly propagated from Gradle to neotest

 </details>